LIESMARS/node-traccar/README.md

 var sqlClient = factory.createClient(config.REDIS);
 ```

-Also, it allow users to modify default values in file 'config.js'.
+Also, it allows users to modify default values in file 'config.js'.

 INTERFACE
 ============